About Homotopia

 Like what we do and understand how important it is?
 Please help.
 Support our work with a monthly donation or one off payment.

-On World Aids Day a powerful message from HIV activist and trailblazer @mrhollyjohnson.
-This shirt is designed by @nokiofficial based on an artwork by @pozvibepod, a podcast for people living with HIV.
 In The Holly Johnson Story you’ll see a section of the exhibition detailing the work of @sahirhouse, whose work to encourage testing and offering support for those living with HIV and AIDS has saved lives #worldaidsday

 Transgender Day of Remembrance was founded in 1999, established to commemmorate the lives, and deaths, of Rita Hester and Chanelle Pickett, Black trans women murdered in Massachusetts.